image

 To draw the light plot, use your previously created section to determine where to place the electrics on the downstage and upstage plane.

 The way you label lighting positions is very important.
-Lighting positions are labeled from the proscenium or plaster line going both downstage and upstage and from stage left to stage right.
+Lighting positions are labeled from the proscenium or plaster line going both downstage and upstage, and from stage left to stage right.

 large